steemian/publicGood/STEEM.md

 Also, we may be doing our little share in advancing the fields of games theory and experimental economy, which are so dear to us steemians.

 Everybody is welcome to submit code.
 The more, the merrier.
+Non-programmers are welcome too (see below)

 ### The Game